telefonicaid/iotagent-node-lib/README.md

 ```
 bin/agentConsole.js
 ```
-The client offers an API similar to the one offered by the library: it can start and stop an IoT agent, send measures mimicking the device
+The client offers an API similar to the one offered by the library: it can start and stop an IoT agent, register and unregister devices, send measures mimicking the device and receive updates of the device data.

 The command line client offers the following options: